olawaleibrahim/digital-research-assistant/digital_research_assistant/model/Readme.md

 This script demonstrates how to use the deployed endpoint for inference tasks.

 ### Features:

 - Connects to the deployed SageMaker endpoint
 - Allows customization of input text and prompt
 - Supports parameter tuning (max_new_tokens, repetition_penalty, temperature)
 - Returns the generated text based on the input

 ### Prerequisites:

 - Ensure the SageMaker endpoint is successfully deployed
-- Configure your settings in `llm_engineering.settings`, including:
+- Configure your settings in `digital_research_assistant.settings`, including:
   - `SAGEMAKER_ENDPOINT_INFERENCE`
   - `MAX_NEW_TOKENS_INFERENCE`
   - `TEMPERATURE_INFERENCE`

 ### Usage:

 ```python
 python test.py
 ```